-Sanders, a Republican, was the representative for New York's 39th congressional district from 1931 to 1933.
+Sanders was the representative for New York’s 39th congressional district and was a Republican.
+He served from 1931 to 1933.

 From Apr 1917 to Mar 1933, Sanders missed 539 of 1,558 roll call votes, which is 34.6%.
 This is much worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.